ADHD: Essential Information For Caregivers

 - A popular one is that Autism spectrum disorder and ADHD are comparable.
 While there is an unexplained genetic relation between the two, and while symptoms can overlap, ADHD is not on the Autism spectrum.

-- It is also commonly believed that ADHD is a learning disability and that people with ADHD cannot focus or concentrate at all.
+- It is also commonly believed that ADHD is a learning disorder and that people with ADHD cannot focus or concentrate at all.

 - ADHD is not classified as a learning disability, although it can make traditional classroom learning more difficult.
 Children with ADHD can maintain attention and even “hyper-focus”, when sufficiently motivated or interested, but may struggle to shift attention to tasks they find less interesting like household chores or schoolwork.